Help Desk: http://www.ucl.ac.uk/ras/portico/helpdesk

 - Faculty of Pop Health Sciences

 After graduating with a BSc in Microbiology at UCL in 2003, I went straight on to complete a Masters in Control of Infectious Diseases at LSHTM in 2004.
 My first research job was at the Centre for Paediatric Epidemiology and Biostatistics at the UCL Institute of Child Health from 2005-2007, on a high-profile Health Technology Assessment for the NHS on prevention and treatment strategies for Group B Streptococcus in early infancy.
-I then joined the Centre for International Health and Development at ICH (a precursor to the new UCL Institute for Global Health), living and working in Malawi for 4 years on a large randomised controlled trial of community women's groups and health facility quality improvement aimed at reducing maternal and neonatal mortality.
+I then joined the Centre for International Health and Development at ICH (a precursor of the UCL Institute for Global Health where I currently work), living and working in Malawi for 4 years on a large randomised controlled trial of community women's groups and health facility quality improvement aimed at reducing maternal and neonatal mortality.
 During this time I also completed a PhD in Health Economics part-time, where I investigated benefits and costs of the women's group intervention related to quality of life as well as novel methods of measuring them.
 I passed my Viva with no corrections on 1st October 2012.
-I am now based back in London, but still travel to Malawi regularly, as well as to other focal countries of the projects I work on, including recently Nepal, Mozambique and Burkina Faso.
+In 2013 I was appointed Lecturer in Global Health Epidemiology and Evaluation and I teach on a wide range of modules.
+My research spans maternal, newborn and child health interventions in communities and health facilities in Africa and I have expertise in impact, process and economic evaluation methods, quantitative analysis, health systems and quality improvement.
+I contribute to a number of international expert groups including Countdown to 2015 for maternal, newborn and child survival, and WHO expert groups on childhood pneumonia and integrated management of newborn and childhood illness.

-I am currently working on four projects.
+My research spans maternal, newborn and child health interventions in communities and health facilities in Africa and I have expertise in impact, process and economic evaluation methods, quantitative analysis, health systems and quality improvement.
+My current research includes work on childhood pneumonia in Malawi, quality improvement in resource-poor health systems and disability in Liberia.
+I have interests in participatory community interventions, prevention of premature birth, the health co-benefits of climate change mitigation and adaptation measures, and adolescent health, among other areas of global health.
+I have recently been working on four large projects.
 A Gates-funded study of the impact of the new PCV-13 pneumonia vaccine on all levels of the health system in two districts of Malawi.
 An EU FP7-funded project on Missed Opportunities in Maternal and Infant Health in Africa, specifically those related to post-partum care for mother and baby.
 A DfID-funded project called Evidence for Action on Maternal Mortality which is focusing on building community and district-based evidence in six African countries including Malawi for advocacy to improve maternal mortality by also encouraging local and national governments to be more accountable to their people.
 A Wellcome Trust Strategic Award looking at comparisons between women's group and other interventions aimed at reducing maternal and neonatal mortality, and looking at various methods including meta-analysis, costing and economic evaluation, verbal autopsy and community birth and deaths surveillance systems in six sites in Malawi, India, Bangladesh and Nepal.
-I have recently finished working on a large randomised controlled trial of community and facility interventions to improve maternal and neonatal mortality in Malawi, where I was based from 2007-2011.
+Prior to these projects I worked on a large randomised controlled trial of community and facility interventions to improve maternal and neonatal mortality in Malawi, where I was based from 2007-2011.

 |02-SEP-2013||Lecturer in Global Health Epidemiology and Evaluation||UCL Institute for Global Health, United Kingdom|